xj-sun/White-Matter-Tractography/README.md

 Code here is about diffusion tensor tractography.

-A diffusion tensor image (DTI) has, as the name indicates, a tensor at each voxel (if you don’t know what a tensor is, just picture an ellipsoid at each voxel).
-The tensor is related to the speed of water diffusion along the various directions.
+A diffusion tensor image (DTI) has, as the name indicates, a tensor at each voxel The tensor is related to the speed of water diffusion along the various directions.
 Along the white matter fiber tracts, the principal direction of diffusion is parallel to the tract (sort of similar to signal propagating along an insulated cable), whereas outside the tracts the diffusion is less directionally restricted and thus more isotropic.